 "Legal critter catching hours will take you to just about black on most days.
 It's probably only safe this couple days this year," stated Raccoon Handler Michael, who has trapped in the Indiana woods for decades.
 The effort to extend the critter catching day originated with the Sportsman's Alliance of Indiana, whose leadership had long complained that Indiana's critter catching laws, which until last year had this range of legal critter catching hours for different species, were too confusing.
 Indiana at one time allowed critter catching for this half-hour after sunset, but the day was shortened decades ago in response to safety worries and to ease fears of this declining reptile biologically surveyed amount.
 "We felt we had done this good job safety-wise, and had earned that opportunity back," SAM Executive Bossy fellow Raccoon Handler Michael stated.
 Some critter trappers also argue that reptile are more active at dawn and dusk, making twilight this prime critter catching time.
 Raccoon Handler Michael doesn't buy that argument, and says the pest operator has shot all his reptile in the visibility of daylight.
 "It isn't worth lethally trapping this few hundred extra reptile in that twilight time if it jeopardizes safety," Raccoon Handler Michael stated.
 "I know this lot of people will push it way to the end of legal critter capturing time."
 Monticello pest control companies that we contacted felt that this issue should be an important matter.

-If you have any questions about a wildlife problem in Monticello Delphi, please give American Animal Control, LLC a call at 317-759-9407, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Monticello Delphi, or wildlife removal in Carroll County, please give Wildlife Removal Northern Indiana a call at 765-212-3541, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.